 Maternal and newborn health

-Across Eastern and Southern Africa (ESA), women are still dying unnecessarily during the most basic and natural act of giving life.
-In 2010, close to 58,000 women lost their lives in pregnancy and childbirth, accounting for more than one fifth of all such deaths in the world.
-That’s close to 10 deaths every hour!
+Across Eastern and Southern Africa, women are still dying unnecessarily in the most basic and natural act of giving life.
+In 2010, close to 58,000 women lost their lives during pregnancy and childbirth, accounting for more than one fifth of all such deaths in the world.

 Of the region’s 21 countries, 16 have high maternal mortality rates (300 or more maternal deaths per 100,000 live births).
 In Somalia, a woman’s lifetime risk of dying from maternal causes is 1 in 16, a close second to Chad’s 1 in 15 – the highest in the world.

 Thanks to national and international efforts, the past two decades have witnessed a worldwide downward trend in maternal deaths.
 In ESA, between 1990 and 2010 maternal mortality has fallen from 740 to 410 deaths per 100,000 births.
 However, the pace of progress is far too slow.

 Only Eritrea is on track to reach MDG 5, reducing maternal deaths by three-quarters by 2015.
 Angola, Comoros, Ethiopia, Madagascar, Malawi, Mozambique, Rwanda, Tanzania and Uganda are making progress (annual average decline of 2-5.5 per cent), while the other countries are making insufficient (less than 2 per cent) or no progress at all.